a-und-b/ab-multistep-form/readme.md

 ### Error Handling

+## Error Handling

+The library includes built-in error handling:

+- Form-wide errors are displayed at the top of the form.
-Validation errors are displayed next to the relevant form fields, and messages are announced via ARIA live regions for users using assistive technologies.
+- Field-specific errors are shown next to the relevant form fields.
+- Errors are announced to screen readers using ARIA live regions.
+- Console errors are logged for debugging purposes.

+You can customize error messages and styling by modifying the relevant CSS classes and error message templates in the configuration options.
 ### Auto-Advancing Steps

 Steps containing only radio buttons will auto-advance when a selection is made.
 To enable this, ensure the step contains only radio inputs.